lelou6666/nimbus-docs/phantom/protocol.rst

 REST API
 ========

-The AWS protocol on which the Nimbus Auto-scale service is based is well documented
+The AWS protocol on which the Nimbus Phantom service is based is well documented
 `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/>`_.
-Understanding how the AWS service works is not necessary to understand the Nimbus service; however, since the two services are wire protocol compatible, it is helpful to understand the subset of commands which have been implemented by the Nimbus Auto-scaling service:
+Understanding how the AWS service works is not necessary to understand the Nimbus service; however, since the two services are wire protocol compatible, it is helpful to understand the subset of commands which have been implemented by the Nimbus Phantom service:

 * ``CreateLaunchConfiguration``.
 This API call allows a user to